Nuravar/Open-Textbook-Notes/MECHTRON 2MD3/Assignment1.md

     cout << d << endl;
 }
 ```
+In the above code, I first created a pointer to the integer `b` that was then dereferenced the value of the pointer to assign it a value of 21.
+I then would create a new integer called `c` to store the value that is twice of `a`'s referent through the `*` deference.

 ## Question 2
 > Consider the following attempt to allocate a 10-element array of pointers to doubles and initialize the associated double values to 0.0.
 Rewrite the following (incorrect) code to do this correctly.
 (Hint: Storage for the doubles needs to be allocated.)